MeshInspector/MeshLib/readme.md

 # Welcome to the MeshLib!
 3D scanning is becoming more and more ubiquitous.
 Robotic automation, self-driving cars and multitude of other industrial, medical and scientific applications require advanced computer vision to deliver the levels of automation customers expect these days.
 The great rise of AI gave another boost to computer vision and the need to utilize 3D data to make machines smarter.
 Not only are tasks at hand becoming more complex, but the size of data grows exponentially.

 There is a multitude of general purpose libraries which deal with 3D data.
 Some stem from popular CAD packages, some are open source.
 The commercial ones tend to be quite expensive while open source are free though tend to be limited in functionality provided.
-Also those libraries value generality above other features  to allow maximum number of applications, but wth the growing amounts of 3D data, performance is critical as it never has  been.
+Also those libraries value generality above other features  to allow maximum number of applications, but with the growing amounts of 3D data, performance is critical as it never has  been.
 Some of it can be addressed by using the scale of a commercial cloud, last generation CPU or GPU but underlying complexity of data representation makes it very hard and laborsome.

 The goal which we set when designing MeshRus was to value simplicity and performance while providing a wide gamut of useful computational algorithms.
 The library also supports the most important data structures today’s sensors can produce - pointcloud, mesh, volume and more.
 For example, mesh is represented by half-edge data structure and cannot be made non-manifold.
 Some applications may require non-manifoldness, but most practical scans can be represented as manifoldness meshes without an issue.